Neloy262/U-net/README.md

 # U-net
-An implementation of the U-net architecture.
+An implementation of the original U-net architecture.